CezarTulceanu/Deepfake-classification-project/README.md

 ## Final Model Performance

 The final model, achieved in the sixth iteration, successfully resolved severe training instability by implementing a learning rate decay schedule.
-This stable and optimized architecture served as the foundation for an ensemble of models, which produced the final, competition-winning result.
+This stable and optimized architecture served as the foundation for an ensemble of models, which produced the final result.

 ![Final Model Training Curves](images/attempt6_loss.png)